 This problem, isn’t just unique to remote based teams, this is also a very real issue of co-located teams.
 In fact, can be even more brittle and problematic.

 The core foundation of building any team, has nothing to do with skills, capabilities, qualifications or even money.
 It has all to do with trust.
 In order to build a team, there needs to be trust.
 Trust in the people who lead the team and trust in people who work in them team.
-Trust is a very brittle two way flow.
+Trust has a very brittle two way flow.

 Why I read this book